 This DIY Sexy Steampunk Costume was VERY Cost Effective

-Essentially, this costume cost only the price of my fishnet which was like $7.00.
+Essentially, this costume cost only the price of my fishnet tight’s.
 I feel that we did really good at keeping the cost down, all while maximizing the best of broken, out of date/style and recycling leftovers.

 Have a fun and safe Halloween.